CLINIGENCE HOLDINGS AND NUTEX HEALTH ANNOUNCE COMPLETION OF MERGER AND LISTING ON THE NASDAQ CAPITAL MARKET

-FT.
-LAUDERDALE, Fla. and HOUSTON, April 1, 2022 /PRNewswire/ -- Clinigence Holdings, Inc. ("Clinigence" or the "Company") CLNH, a primary care-centric, technology-enabled, risk-bearing population health management company, and Nutex Health Holdco LLC ("Nutex Holdco"), together with its affiliates comprising one of the largest independent operators of micro hospitals and hospital outpatient departments in the United States, today announced the successful completion of their business combination.
+FORT LAUDERDALE, Fla. and HOUSTON, April 4, 2022 /PRNewswire/ -- Clinigence Holdings, Inc. ("Clinigence" or the "Company") NUTX, a primary care-centric, technology-enabled, risk-bearing population health management company, and Nutex Health Holdco LLC ("Nutex Holdco"), together with its affiliates comprising one of the largest independent operators of micro hospitals and hospital outpatient departments in the United States, today announced the successful completion of their business combination.
 The newly combined company, which will continue under the new name "Nutex Health Inc.", brings together two complementary healthcare organizations.

 The shares of common stock of Nutex Health Inc., which had been traded on the OTC Pink Marketplace under the ticker symbol "CLNH", have been approved for listing on The Nasdaq Capital Market ("NASDAQ").
 The Company's common stock is expected to start trading on NASDAQ on April 4, 2022 under the new ticker symbol "NUTX".